kawam001/Weather/README.md

 # Weather
-This project display a 5 day forecast
+This project displays a 5 weather day forecast